 In certain circumstances, such as a logo with only a handful of solid colors, the PNG version of your artwork may be smaller than the JPEG version.
 In this situation, it may be ideal to use the PNG version.
 Keep in mind that most podcast directories including Apple Podcasts will save smaller versions of your logo in JPEG format regardless of the format you choose.
 Apple Podcasts specifically creates 600 x 600, 100 x 100, 60 x 60 and 30 x 30 versions saved in JPEG format.

 Apple Podcasts podcast artwork must be a square image in either JPEG or PNG file format (JPEG recommended) in RGB color space with a minimum size of 1400 x 1400 pixels and a maximum size of 3000 x 3000 pixels.
 A 3000 x 3000 image is recommended for targeting the Apple TV podcasts app.

 Where to go to get your own podcast cover artwork

 The best place to get your podcast artwork is from your graphic designer.
 If you do not have your own graphic designer, you may want to hire someone to do the task or use one of the many online resources available to create your own show’s artwork.
-We recommend checking out the Free Online Logo Maker by Canva.
+We recommend checking out the Canva.